Pratham-2512/Sentimental_Analysis/README.md

 📌 Project Overview

-This project is focused on analyzing IMDB dataset  using various data analysis techniques.
+This is ongoing project focused on analyzing IMDB dataset  using various data analysis techniques.
 It involves data preprocessing, visualization, and extracting meaningful insights to drive data-driven decisions.

 🔍 Key Features